ctroupin/ctroupin.github.io/_portfolio/2018-12-11-Careers-oceano.md

 img: AlborexMission_V19.jpg
 title: Careers in Oceanography
 alt: Careers in Oceanography
-tools: Python - LaTeX (tikz, tcolorbox)- Basemap
+tools: Python - LaTeX (tikz, tcolorbox) - Basemap
 category: Scientific illustration
+img: Career_Oceano_cropped.jpg
+img2: Career_Oceano.jpg
 ---

 A weeks ago a colleague asked me to create a type of flyer for a conference she was organising about the careers and jobs one can expect after a Master in Oceanography.